 - Q: How should I plan and structure my analysis?

-A: chunk/main point/main technique – these should be all the same if you correctly identify the author’s key ideas and embedded (persuasive) strategy.
+A: chunk/key viewpoint/main technique – these should be all the same if you correctly identify the author’s key viewpoints and their underpinning argument techniques.
 A good topic sentence is the key to structure.
-Make sure that it sets up the paragraph with a focus on the author’s key (broad) idea.
-Do not start with word-level analysis.
+Make sure that it sets up the paragraph with a focus on the author’s viewpoint: (broad) idea.
+Do not start with word-level analysis or a summary of the opening (Mr X opens with …) .
 (Also pay attention to the flow through the paragraph.)

 - Q: What should I include for “arguments”?
-A: The change to “arguments” encourages you to think about the author’s key ideas and to use these to structure your response.
+A: The change to “arguments” encourages you to think about the author’s key ideas and what they are based upon (evidence and appeals).
 Think about their reasoning tactics and the purpose: comparisons, appeals to logic (A leads to B) and common sense and the author’s assumption (= purpose).

 - Q: What are the “key” strategies or big picture concepts?
 (A: If you correctly identify the author’s key ideas, then focus firstly, on those techniques that are embedded, or implied) in the key ideas.
 One of the first things you must focus on is: What evidence does this author use as a basis for their ideas?
 Does their argument have an underlying comparative strategy: ie are they pointing out the pros and cons of a scheme; the goodies and baddies.
 Appeals are a clue to the author’s values; often an appeal to justice or human rights or equality is central to the author’s main contention and / or supporting reasons.
 (See Q 5 – move from the big picture to specific evidence/supporting info.)